openworm/hodgkin_huxley_tutorial/Tutorial/_static/Exercises.rst

 All of the previously used current injection pulses have been depolarising (increasing the membrane potential from resting voltage).
 We now try some hyperpolarizing current injections (see 1) above for changing current amplitudes).

-    3.1 What happens for hyperpolarizing current injections (set the pulse amplitude to –5 and the pulse duration to 5 ms)?
+    3.1 Set the pulse amplitude to –5 and the pulse duration to 5 ms.  What happens for hyperpolarizing current injections?

-    3.2 What is the threshold, in terms of current magnitude and pulse duration, for eliciting this so called anode break excitation?
+    3.2 What is the threshold, in terms of current magnitude and pulse duration, for eliciting this so-called `anode break excitation <https://en.wikipedia.org/wiki/Anode_break_excitation>`_?

     3.3 What mechanisms in the model are responsible for this behaviour?
 Look at the time course of the activation and inactivation variables n, m and h.